 “The traditional patty melt is a beautiful thing,” says author George Motz.
+We aren’t about to disagree.
 It’s essentially a melding of hamburger and grilled cheese sandwich with some sautéed onions tossed in for good measure.
-Motz goes on to explain that the classic patty melt calls for seeded rye bread, but he prefers a crusty white country bread because the rather dominant flavor profile of rye seeds “interrupts the beefy-cheesy profile.
-When prepared just right, the crunchy, buttery toast adds a velvety element to the hot mess of cheese, beef, and onion.
+The classic calls for seeded rye bread, but a crusty white country bread works as well without interrupting the cheesy beefy profile.
+As Motz says, “When prepared just right, the crunchy, buttery toast adds a velvety element to the hot mess of cheese, beef, and onion.
 It’s a tactile gustatory sensation that you cannot achieve with a burger bun.”
 Preach it.–Renee Schettler Rossi

-Patty Melt Recipe
+Classic Patty Melt

 For the onions

-- 3 tablespoons (45 ml) olive oil
+- 3 tablespoons olive oil

 - 2 medium Vidalia or Walla Walla onions

 - 1 tablespoon (1/2 oz) salted butter